amschel99/Adachain/README.md

 ### Blockchain Architecture

-Guard implements a blockchain with the following key features:
+Adachain implements a blockchain with the following key features:

 - **Proof of Identity (PoI)**: Instead of Proof of Work or Proof of Stake, Guard uses a Proof of Identity consensus mechanism where only verified identities can propose blocks.
 - **Finite Supply**: The blockchain has a maximum supply of 21,000,000 coins.